 It’s your first festival and you’re not sure what to put on your festival camping checklist?
 You won’t be able to survive with just the best festival hydration pack.
 No worries, we have your back.
 Festival camping is much different than just camping out in the wilderness.
-Have you done a couple of festivals but still looking to learn a thing or two?
+Have you done a couple of festivals but still looking to learn the expert level festival camping essentials?
 We’ve got you covered.
 Think you know what you’re doing?
 We have a few secrets that are sure to wow you.

 Camping at a festival is something I personally look forward to.
-The challenge of crafting meals with minimal ingredients while subbing in for a celeb shot in beer pong and cranking some tunes from my speaker laid on a table covered in cups, plates, bread, and beer cans to be seriously fun.
+The challenge of crafting meals with minimal ingredients while subbing-in for a celeb shot in beer pong isn’t easy.
+Cranking some tunes from my speaker laid on a table covered in cups, plates, bread, and beer cans to be seriously fun.

 Camping with friends gives you the opportunity to create some great memories, but they won’t be fun memories unless you come prepared with the best festival camping checlist.
 As a group, you all need to come together pitch in a little bit of effort to turn your campsite into the happening spot that will attract all the good vibes.

 General Camping Items

 A Camping Alpha – It does not matter who it is, but there must be one person who is the camp mom/dad/alpha.
 Nobody wants to walk around and pick up the beer cans, cook all the food, or clean up after people’s meals, but it has to be done.
 Camp alpha is not a chosen person, rather, they rise to the occasion like a true leader!
 People will be thankful for the camp alpha; people will come to you for help and solutions to their problems and they will in return receive good Karma for the weekend.